Clooos/Bubble-Card/README.md

 ![readme-button](https://github.com/Clooos/Bubble-Card/assets/36499953/c7bfda91-943e-42f3-a963-4847e57c6b97)

 In every cards that supports that option you can add sub-buttons to customize your cards even more.
-You can for exemple create a button that can control a vacuum, a weather card or almost anything that you can came up with.
+You can for exemple create a button that can control a vacuum, a weather card or almost anything that you can come up with.
 These sub-buttons supports the tap actions and most of the button options.

 ### Sub-buttons options